Dust destruction by the supernova remnant forward shock in a turbulent interstellar medium: Results

-The SNR forward shock in the intermediate density environment ($n=\unit[10]{cm^{-3}}$, central column of Fig.~\ref{fig:all_sims_10kyr}) is slowed down more efficiently than in the low density environment, ending at \unit[198--226]{km\,s$^{-1}$} (Table~\ref{tab:all_sims}) and only reaching sizes of \unit[16--28]{pc}.
+The SNR forward shock in the intermediate-density environment ($n=\unit[10]{cm^{-3}}$, central column of Fig.~\ref{fig:all_sims_10kyr}) is slowed down more efficiently than in the low-density environment, ending at \unit[198--226]{km\,s$^{-1}$} (Table~\ref{tab:all_sims}) and only reaching sizes of \unit[16--28]{pc}.
 In total, 58--92\% or \unit[4.4--5.6]{M$_\odot$} of silicate dust, and 46--77\% or \unit[3.5--4.7]{M$_\odot$} of carbonaceous dust is destroyed.
-Thus, carbonaceous grains are again more robust than silicate grains with similar differences of at least 12\% more destruction of silicates as in the low density simulations.
+Thus, carbonaceous grains are again more robust than silicate grains with similar differences of at least 12\% more destruction of silicates as in the low-density simulations.

-With more than \unit[3.5]{M$_\odot$} of destroyed dust for every intermediate density simulation, significantly more dust is being destroyed than in the low density cases.
+With more than \unit[3.5]{M$_\odot$} of destroyed dust for every intermediate-density simulation, significantly more dust is destroyed than in the low-density cases.
 The destruction efficiency is also higher since collisions of the hot and high-velocity ions with the ISM dust grains occur more often, resulting in more efficient thermal and kinetic sputtering.
 Grain-grain collisions are still not very efficient in the homogeneous and subsonic Mach number cases, leading to differences of $\sim$1\%.
 They make a bigger impact of 2.9--12\% for the more turbulent cases of this ISM density as they are typically more efficient in higher density media such as filaments.
-For all cases, similar to the low density environment, the grain-size distribution with and without grain-grain collisions is similar for grains larger than \unit[5]{nm} but is altered for smaller grains (see Appendix~\ref{sec:appendix-GSDs}).
-In general, the final grain-size distribution is altered in a similar way as in the low density cases, having more smaller grains destroyed than larger grains.
-However, as grain-grain collisions become effective in the high Mach number simulations, more and more large grains are being destroyed.
+For all cases, similar to the low-density environment, the grain-size distribution with and without grain-grain collisions is similar for grains larger than \unit[5]{nm} but is altered for smaller grains (see Appendix~\ref{sec:appendix-GSDs}).
+In general, the final grain-size distribution is altered in a similar way as in the low-density cases, having more smaller grains destroyed than larger grains.
+However, as grain-grain collisions become effective in the high Mach number simulations, more and more large grains are destroyed.